aristotekoen/car_market/README.md

 | 99%   |          20500     |               24601    |     1.99615    |
 | max   |         203074     |              203074    |    51.0301     |

-Advantage of the mode: simple approach, easily interpretable
+✅ Advantages of this model:

+  *simple approach
+  *easily interpretable

+❌ Disadvantages of this model:

+* Important charactersitics of the cars aren't taken into account (engine specs within a model, extras, gearbox type)
+* Very dependent on the representation of car models in the data
+* Problematic when a brand has a wide range of models from budget options to high end options (in the case where we have to estimate the price at the brand level for example)

-Disadvantage: We fail to take important charactersitics of the cars into account such as engine specs within a model, extras, mileage.
-If we look at examples  with the largest errors below, we make errors on cars with high mileage since this is not taken into account.
-Also we notice large errors due to outliers, we see some cars with a description mentioning this is a leasing with the price being the monthly dose, we also see cars being sold for spare parts, or an ad concerning an engine with 250 000 km being sold.
+When looking at examples  with the largest errors below, we make errors on cars with high mileage since this is not taken into account.
+We also notice large errors due to outliers, judging by the descriptions, some cars are posted for leasing with the mentionned price being the monthly dose.
+We see cars being sold for spare parts and an ad where the user sells only the engine with 250 000 km and mentions the mileage as 0.

 ![image](https://github.com/user-attachments/assets/307ce0b7-296d-4a7e-878d-9668c485bd80)

-We see that based on the granularity of the group on which the price was estimated, the finer the group the better the estimation:
+Below we plot the mean absolute percentage error on the test set based on the group threshold and we see that the finer the group, the better the estimation:

 ![image](https://github.com/user-attachments/assets/ac9b4fda-8597-44d4-a6aa-f29dd48be6a8)

-We also see much higher errors on crashed cars.
+We also see that the model peforms badly on crashed cars, this is logical considering our approach.

 ![image](https://github.com/user-attachments/assets/6cd0b616-f376-4b15-a8f7-16ab74a5c71d)